We’ve Got 4 Letters To Save Lives

 Upon our arrival at the resort, the hotel staff were very attentive to our needs and enquiries.
 I’ll never forget the welcoming refreshments served in the lobby.
 The Thai style drink was my first experience.
 It was so refreshing that I even requested a re-fill immediately after I’d finished the first glass.
 I was very impressed with everything.
 I couldn’t have asked for a better reception – the hospitality of the resort staff, front and back, the meticulous presentation of the resort rooms, facilities and resturants was the first class.
 Who would’ve guessed that it was nearly ruined by the tsunami less than 2 years ago?

 During my one week stay there, I got a chance to speak with a few resort staff about the impacts of the tsunami on their lives.
-At first, I wasn’t sure if I’d make them uncomfortable, but I wasn’t quite surprised that they weren’t shy away from talking about it.
-One guy even pointed out to me where the sea water flowed and how high the it went right where we were in the hall.
+At first, I wasn’t sure if I’d make them uncomfortable, but I was quite surprised that they weren’t shy away from talking about it.
+One guy even pointed out to me where the sea water flowed and how high it went right where we were in the hall.

 If what they’d gone through isn’t enough to raise a few eyebrows, then read this.
 Well into our second week, in the national capital there was a military coup aimed at bringing down the then Prime Minister Thaksin Shinawatra and the cabinet.
 The army successfully controlled the government and ordered to shut down the national TV network.
 I remember that day when we turned on the television, it was all fuzzy, there was no pictures on the screen.
 The event sent shock wave across the globe and all of sudden we felt like we were cut from the outside world.
 It didn’t take long before our friends and families learned about the situation we were facing here.
 Khao Lak, however, far away from where the coup took place, the life was still as peaceful as ever.
 While we were busy reporting back to our loved ones and say we’re OK, the locals, took it quite casually.
 They treated it like just another day.
 To them, the coup wasn’t the first time and certainly won’t be the last.
 Not everyone copes with stress the same way.
 For people who have never experienced political unrest or aren’t used to this kind of thing, it can be hard.
 I know one teammate suffered a mental break down.
 It was so bad that he had to cut the business trip short and fly back home the next day to be with his family.